JuliaDocs/Documenter.jl/docs/src/man/hosting.md

 Once set up correctly, the following will happen each time you push new updates to your package repository:

-- Travis buildbots will start up and run your package tests in a "Test" stage.
+- Buildbots will start up and run your package tests in a "Test" stage.
 - After the Test stage completes, a single bot will run a new "Documentation" stage, which will build the documentation.
 - If the documentation is built successfully, the bot will attempt to push the generated